Lightning-AI/pytorch-lightning/docs/source-fabric/fundamentals/precision.rst

 While these techniques store weights in 4 or 8 bit, the computation still happens in 16 or 32-bit (float16, bfloat16, float32).
 This is configurable via the dtype argument in the plugin.

-Quantizing the model will dramatically reduce the weight's memory requirements but might impact performance negatively.
+Quantizing the model will dramatically reduce the weight's memory requirements but may have a negative impact on the model's performance or runtime.

 Fabric automatically replaces the :class:`torch.nn.Linear` layers in your model with their BNB alternatives.